 This incarnation of the Injustice Gang was so powerful that their defeat came only because their Joker was secretly Plastic Man, who infiltrated the Gang as an operative of the Justice League.

-Now, a new sort of Injustice Gang led by Lex Luthor has brought the team name "Legion of Doom" into mainstream DC continuity in the pages of - where else? - Justice League, though he's since disbanded his version of the team.
+In recent years, Lex Luthor brought the team name 'Legion of Doom' into mainstream DC continuity in the pages of - where else? - Justice League, though he's since disbanded his version of the team.

 5. The Brotherhood of Evil Mutants

-The Brotherhood have often attempted to save mutantkind by eliminating or subjugating humanity, rather than attempting to peacefully co-exist.
-Originally founded by Magneto, the Brotherhood have been led by Mystique, Exodus, and even Magneto's lackey (and most recently Jean Grey School janitor) Toad.
+The Brotherhood has often attempted to save mutantkind by eliminating or subjugating humanity, rather than attempting to peacefully co-exist.
+Originally founded by Magneto, the Brotherhood has been led by Mystique, Exodus, and even Magneto's lackey (and most recently Jean Grey School janitor) Toad.

 Other notable mutants that have joined their cause include Mastermind, Blob, Sauron, Black Tom Cassidy, Avalanche, Sabretooth, Pyro, and even the reformed villains – and classic Avengers – Scarlet Witch and Quicksilver.